Richard Wohl, MSW, MBA

 Jose S. Vazquez, MD

-With extensive experience in psychiatric disorders and addiction medicine, Dr. Vazquez oversees the psychiatric and affiliated provider panel at the University Medical Center of Princeton.
+With extensive experience in psychiatric disorders and addiction medicine, Dr. Vazquez oversees the psychiatric and affiliated provider panel at the Princeton Medical Center.
 This includes covering the Behavioral Health Emergency Department, conducting psychiatric consultations, and ensuring that all psychiatric needs are being met at the hospital.

 Lynnette Peoples, MSN, PMHCNS-BC, APN

-Administrative Director for Hospital Psychiatry, University Medical Center of Princeton
+Administrative Director for Hospital Psychiatry, Princeton Medical Center

 Kerri Celaya, MA